 By Dorcas Cheng-Tozun

-Dorcas Cheng-Tozun is a writer, blogger, and editor who has found healing and hope through words.
-She is a regular contributor to Her.meneutics and The Well, and her work has appeared in The Wall Street Journal, Christianity Today, BlogHer, and more than a dozen other publications.
+Dorcas Cheng-Tozun is a writer and editor who has found healing and hope through words.
+She is a columnist for Inc.com and regular contributor to Christianity Today and The Well.
+Her work has appeared in The Wall Street Journal, BlogHer, RELEVANT, and more than a dozen other publications.
 Previously she worked as a nonprofit and social enterprise professional in the U.S. and Asia.
-She lives in the San Francisco Bay Area with her husband and adorable hapa son.
+She currently lives in Nairobi, Kenya, with her husband and adorable hapa son.
 Find her online at www.chengtozun.com or on Twitter @dorcas_ct.